 library1

-Properties provide information on targets
+Properties provide information on targets.
+There are

 three flavors of properties: